 Issues cannot be created in a Consensus annotate stage.

-STEP 4: [Annotator / Reviewer] Resolve Issues
+[Annotator / Reviewer] Create Other Issues

 More information can be found in the Issues documentation.